purpl-org/purplpkg/README.md

 ```
 update being the file that goes into /data/purplpkg.
 ## Todo
-- Version checking for packages
+- Version checking for packages (done in the Bash version just need to do for the Go version)
 - Remove function
 ## Goals
 - Start a public FTP server for all to upload packages